microsoft/ai-developer/Labs/lab-05.md

     ![](./media/49.png)

-1. The data injection might take around 5 minutes, Late you will observe as shown in below.
+1. The data injection might take around 5 minutes, later you will observe as shown in below.

     ![](./media/50.png)